 The simplest and least intrusive way to integrate Emacs with the

 Send-To.
 That is when you right click a file

 To add Emacs to the

 in the Windows search box.
 Then you put a short-cut with command line

-Another way to integrate with the Windows GUI is to have EMACS editing a file when double-clicking.
-However, since Windows Vista there is no more GUI support to customise associating a file to open in a program.
+Another way to integrate with the Windows GUI is to have Emacs editing a file when double-clicking.
+However, ever since Windows Vista there is no more GUI support to customise associating a file to open in a program.
 Hence I recommend the following: